iqtree/iqtree.github.io/doc/Tutorial.md

 Note that the above command assumes the standard genetic code.
 If your sequences follow 'The Invertebrate Mitochondrial Code' (see [the full list of supported genetic code here](Substitution-Models#codon-models)), then run:

     iqtree -s coding_gene.phy -st CODON5

-Note that ModelFinder works for codon alignments.
-IQ-TREE version >= 1.5.4 will automatically invokes ModelFinder to find the best-fit codon model.
-For version <= 1.5.3, use option `-m TESTNEW` (ModelFinder and tree inference) or `-m TESTNEWONLY` (ModelFinder only).

 Binary, morphological and SNP data